 - Reservations: Required

-Slaughter Canyon Cave Trip Report
+Visiting Slaughter Canyon Cave Trip Report

 Slaughter Canyon Cave Orientation

 After the initial roll call and “where are you from” type of ice breaker our group moved into a side room where we were given the “caves are inherently dangerous places” speech.
-I appreciate that the park service needs to do this but when nearly an hour had gone by and we were still at the visitor center I am wondering if it could have been a bit shorter.
+I appreciate that the park service needs to do this but when nearly an hour had gone by and we were still at the visitor center I am left wondering if it could have been a bit shorter.

 Caravan to the Trailhead

 After verbally pledging to do no harm to the cave and wear our safety gear at all times, we each were fitted with helmets (with lights) and caving gloves.
-Next, we did a bathroom stop and staged our vehicles to caravan to the Slaughter Canyon Trailhead 45 minutes to the south.
+Next, we did a bathroom stop and staged our vehicles to caravan to the trailhead 45 minutes to the south.
 We took off and had no issues keeping pace as we drifted through the turns on our way back down the road we had climbed up over an hour earlier.

 Once we got to the highway the caravan did a mad dash to 70mph.
 YOLOM doesn’t really go 70mph with a headwind.
 It has a lot of drag so we fell behind and felt like a bit of a weak link.
 Once off the highway, we traversed the gravel road to the trailhead located on the edge of the Guadalupe Mountain Range.
 The entire way there had signs indicating the way to Slaughter Canyon.
-So after nearly two-hours of prep work, we finally arrived at the trailhead and I was left wondering why we didn’t all meet here, to begin with.
+So after nearly two hours of prep work, we finally arrived at the trailhead and I was left wondering why we did not all meet here, to begin with.

 Climbing to the Cave